lamps-wg/x509-slhdsa/draft-ietf-lamps-x509-slhdsa.md

       signatureValue       BIT STRING }
 ~~~

-The same algorithm identifiers in {{sec-alg-ids}} are used for signatures as are used
+The same algorithm identifiers are used for signatures as are used
 for public keys.
 When used to identify signature algorithms, the
 parameters MUST be absent.